Main Menu

 HOW Zeposia® WORKS

 Zeposia® (ozanimod) is a S1P receptor modulator, which works by blocking the S1P receptor on activated lymphocytes.This keeps these immune cells from moving out of the lymph nodes and into the central nervous system.
-By trapping the activated cells, it prevents damage to the brain and spinal cord.
+By trapping the activated cells, it helps prevent damage to the brain and spinal cord.

 FDA-Approved